 Being an ultra-premium renewable fuel, Indizel conforms to world’s most stringent fuel quality and emissions requirements.
 It is designed to not only match but surpass engine manufacturer’s desired fuel quality standards like EN 590 (European), BS VI (Indian), World Wide Fuel Charter Category 4 Diesel standards and Euro 6 emission norms.

 Indizel also qualifies as a 2nd generation advanced Drop-In bio-fuel as per National Policy on Biofuels, 2018 of Government of India, and can be used in any proportions without any blending compulsion on any & all diesel engines without any engine modification.
+Produced from renewable sources, Indizel is manufactured at MEE’s independent manufacturing unit in Gujarat, India.

 Regular biodiesel is FAME, which is compliant with EN-14214 norms, and cannot be used without blending limits and labelling- which means that it can’t be used as a complete substitute of Diesel.